codingvc/codingvc/_posts/2014-04-30-a-survey-of-survey-design.markdown

 ### Question phrasing

 - Options should be exhaustive and mutually exclusive.
-_Bad_: "Do you think XYZ is good, quite good, or very good?"
+_Bad:_ "Do you think XYZ is good, quite good, or very good?"
-_Better_: "Do you think XYZ is bad, neutral, or good?"
+_Better:_ "Do you think XYZ is bad, neutral, or good?"

 - Use simple, unambiguous words and avoid jargon.
-_Bad_: "How many occupants inhabit your household?"
+_Bad:_ "How many occupants inhabit your household?"
-_Better_: "How many people do you live with?"
+_Better:_ "How many people do you live with?"

 - Questions should be neutral, not leading.
-_Bad_: "Agree/Disagree: XYZ is an incredibly bad product."
+_Bad:_ "Agree/Disagree: XYZ is an incredibly bad product."
-_Better_: "How would you rate XYZ?"
+_Better:_ "How would you rate XYZ?"

 - Ask one thing at a time and avoid single or double negations.
-_Bad_: "Does product XYZ have enough features to replace your existing payroll provider, or do you not have an existing payroll provider?"
+_Bad:_ "Does product XYZ have enough features to replace your existing payroll provider, or do you not have an existing payroll provider?"
-_Better_: "Question 1 -- Do you have an existing payroll provider?
+_Better:_ "Question 1 -- Do you have an existing payroll provider?
 If the answer is 'no', skip the next question.
 Question 2 -- Does product XYZ have enough features to replace your payroll provider?"

 ### Categorical multiple choice questions